pmclanahan/basket-lib/packages/celery/docs/faq.rst

 your broker logs (for RabbitMQ that is :file:`/var/log/rabbitmq/rabbit.log` on most systems), it usually contains a message describing the reason.

-.. _faq-celeryd-on-freebsd:
+.. _faq-worker-on-freebsd:

 Does it work on FreeBSD?
 ------------------------

-**Answer:** The multiprocessing pool requires a working POSIX semaphore implementation which isn't enabled in FreeBSD by default.
+**Answer:** The prefork pool requires a working POSIX semaphore implementation which isn't enabled in FreeBSD by default.
 You have to enable POSIX semaphores in the kernel and manually recompile multiprocessing.